valkey-io/valkey-doc/docs/management/replication.md

 * min-replicas-to-write `<number of replicas>`
 * min-replicas-max-lag `<number of seconds>`

-For more information, please check the example `redis.conf` file shipped with the Redis source distribution.
+For more information, please check the example `valkey.conf` file shipped with the Valkey source distribution.

-## How Redis replication deals with expires on keys
+## How Valkey replication deals with expires on keys

-Redis expires allow keys to have a limited time to live (TTL).
-Such a feature depends on the ability of an instance to count the time, however Redis replicas correctly replicate keys with expires, even when such keys are altered using Lua scripts.
+Valkey expires allow keys to have a limited time to live (TTL).
+Such a feature depends on the ability of an instance to count the time, however Valkey replicas correctly replicate keys with expires, even when such keys are altered using Lua scripts.

-To implement such a feature Redis cannot rely on the ability of the master and replica to have synced clocks, since this is a problem that cannot be solved and would result in race conditions and diverging data sets, so Redis uses three main techniques to make the replication of expired keys able to work:
+To implement such a feature Valkey cannot rely on the ability of the master and replica to have synced clocks, since this is a problem that cannot be solved and would result in race conditions and diverging data sets, so Valkey uses three main techniques to make the replication of expired keys able to work: